Finding a Top Financial Advisor Firm in Evansville, Indiana

 Pettinga Financial Advisors

-Pettinga Financial Advisors works mainly with individual clients, with a nearly even split between those with and without a high net worth.
+Pettinga Financial Advisors works mainly with individual clients, with a split between those with and without a high net worth.
 The firm works with some institutions as well, such as retirement plans, businesses and charities.
 There is no stated minimum balance for clients looking to open an account at Pettinga.

 The firm offers dedicated financial planning and investment management services to clients.
 Financial planning topics covered by the firm include risk management, financial goal-setting, retirement planning, tax planning, estate planning, education fund planning and more.
 Pettinga does not provide legal or accounting advice.